dheinecke-bln/ud-dend-capstone/Readme.md

 The update cycle of the data should be set to daily.
 The publisher of the datasets released them also in a daily interval.

-### Scalability
+## Scenarios which would need an adaption

+### The data was increased by 100x.

 The described solution is very scalable.
 The amount of storage on S3 is unlimited.

 Spark can handle lots of data, if there is an performance issue, the EMR cluster could be scaled or the data can be processed in partitions (e.g. by day and country).
+Backfilling could be used, so that only new data is processed every new day.

 If the final queries in the analytical components would run into performance issues, specific data marts for given analytical tasks could be created to solve those issues.

+### The pipelines would be run on a daily basis by 7 am every day.

+Using Airflow would be a great approach to fit the requirements of this scenario.
+The DAG could be scheduled to 7 am every day and would process only the data for that day, appending the output of the ETL processes to the parquet files.

+### The database needed to be accessed by 100+ people.

+This should also be no problem, because the solutions of AWS are in general very scalable.
+Read only access with Spark on an EMR cluster is a great and scalable approach.
+If necessary the number of Nodes of the cluster could be extended.
+Also performance tuning for the cluster could be applied, see [this article](https://towardsdatascience.com/easy-fixes-for-sparksql-performance-ad4166792e6e) for example.

 [1]: https://github.com/GoogleCloudPlatform/covid-19-open-data/blob/main/README.md
 [2]: https://github.com/GoogleCloudPlatform/covid-19-open-data/blob/main/README.md